Home / Blog / SpyFu Keyword Research: Step-By-Step SEO & PPC Guide 2026

 SpyFu has carved out a reputation as one of the go-to tools for competitor keyword intelligence.
 It pulls historical ranking data, ad spend estimates, and keyword overlap reports that help you find gaps in your own strategy.
 Whether you're running paid campaigns or focused purely on organic growth, the insights here can reshape how you prioritize content.
 At RankYak, we automate the keyword-to-published-article pipeline, but tools like SpyFu remain valuable for deep competitive analysis before you scale.

 This guide walks you through SpyFu's core features step by step, from running your first competitor search to exporting keyword lists for SEO and PPC campaigns.
-You'll also see how it stacks up against alternatives so you can decide if it fits your workflow.
-By the end, you'll know exactly how to extract actionable keyword data and put it to work.

 What SpyFu shows and when to trust it